Stranger Things is back and kicking in season two of the hit Netflix series.

 The opening sequence of the first episode had my jaw on the floor.

-Almost every episode ends on a cliffhanger that has you begging for more and makes this the perfect show to binge watch.
+Most of the episodes end on a cliffhanger, which has you begging for more and makes this almost the perfect show to binge watch.

-I really do have some issues with it.
+I say almost because I do have some issues with it.